Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/firewall-networking-airgapping/how-to-configure-airgap.md

-# How To: Configure AirGap Layer
+# Configure AirGap Layer

-There are several options to control the AirGap layer behavior in Combine.
+There are several options to control the AirGap Layer behavior in Combine.
 These are configured via configuration parameters in the `combine-vpc.yaml` template.

 The Private Firewall (sometimes just called Firewall) handles outbound traffic for private subnets.

 The Public Firewall handles outbound traffic for public subnets.

 The configuration options are the same for both.

 ## Build/Destroy Firewall

-This is the most dramatic option.
 In the `combine-vpc.yaml` template there is a configuration parameter pair:

 `CombineFirewallPrivateBuild`
 `CombineFirewallPublicBuild`

 Setting either of these to `false` completely destroys the respective Firewall and Firewall resources and routes outbound traffic directly to the NAT Gateway / IGW.

+### Public Firewall Configuration

+The Public Firewall is set to `false` by default.
+If you would like to have Public Subnets that are inside the AirGap Layer you should set this to `true`.
+By default it will create an Ingress Route Table for the IGW.

+If you only plan to use the Default Customer Public Subnets (by setting `VpcCustomerSubnetsBuildPublic` to `true`) no additional action is needed.

+If you intend to create your own public subnets you will need to manually create a custom Ingress Route Table and supply that Route Table ID as the `IngressRouteTableOverride` parameter.
+This Ingress Route Table should have routes for each subnet that resemble:

+`<public subnet cidr block> -> <combine public firewall vpc endpoint id>`

+This will allow return traffic to the IGW to route back through the Firewall before returning to the originator.

 ## Enable/Disable Firewall ("Dropping the AirGap Layer")